bombs-kim/pythonp/README.md

 command line.
 Basically, it's a `python -c` command with a handy print function `p`.
 See examples below to see how convenient it can be.
-By design, no magic is added in `pythonp` in a hope that it will be merged in to some major python implementations later and becomes default setting for `python -c`.
+By design, no magic is added in `pythonp` in a hope that it will be merged into some major python implementations later and becomes default setting for `python -c`.
 Therefore, any kind of valid python code should be able to run with `pythonp` and only python code can be run.